Photography

 3. Does Your Lens Lay Flush Against Its Casing?

-The final thing you should consider when asking “should I use a lens hood indoors” is whether your camera lens already has a hood built-in.
+The final thing you should consider when asking, “Should I use a lens hood indoors?” is whether your camera lens already has one built in.

-The fact is, many shorter camera lenses feature a glass lens that is relatively recessed from the outer edge of the lens casing.
+The fact is that many shorter camera lenses feature a glass lens that is relatively recessed from the outer edge of the lens casing.

-If that’s the case, then you’ve already got a hood that’ll both reduce lens flares and protect your glass.
+If that’s the case, you’ve already got a hood that will reduce lens flares and protect your glass.

 Most of all, if you’re sporting a stout macro lens you may need to get extremely close to your subject for optimal focusing.